Paul Breitner: Political views

 Off the pitch, Breitner self-identified as part of the 68ers (the 1968 protest movement in West Germany and elsewhere).
 He was often decried by the more traditional or conservative football fans for his radicalism and "revolutionary" attitude, as well as his tendency for voicing strong opinions on major political and social issues, especially during a time when Germany was still divided by the Berlin Wall.
 He was seen bringing Mao Zedong's "Little Red Book" to training.
 However, after 1974, Breitner abruptly brushed aside his leftist leanings.
-While his Dutch World Cup rival Johan Cruyff had publicly declared never to play for a club associated with "fascist" General Franco, Breitner yearned to play for Real Madrid and signed the transfer documents in 1974.
 Subsequently, he gained notoriety for spending lavishly on houses and cars, as well as participating in lucrative commercials.

 Before the 1982 World Cup in Spain he caused a major uproar in West Germany when he accepted an offer by Pitralon, a German cosmetics company, to pay him the – what many Germans regarded at that time as a "scandalously high" – sum of 150,000 Deutsche Mark if he shaved off his fluffy full beard, used their aftershave and advertised for the company.
-In the previous years his long hair had been perceived as a show of rebellion.
+In the previous years his long hair had been perceived as a show of rebellion, and had led him to be nicknamed "Der Afro" in the media.
 Breitner had previously infuriated many fans with his move to Spanish club giants Real Madrid.
 He returned to West Germany after the successful spell in Madrid and retired as a player in 1983.
 About the aftershave incident, Breitner said that he was mistakenly labelled as Maoist after, talking with a journalist about communism, the Soviet Union and France, mentioning that he had Mao Zedong's Little Red Book.
 He stated "When the atrocities became known, I had nothing to regret about because I never declared myself as a Maoist".